VarsityPlug0/CapitalXbot/CLIENT_BOT_README.md

 - Response messages in the various response methods

 ## Note About This Project
 This repository primarily contains a Telegram bot implementation for CapitalX.
 The client-side JavaScript bot (`capitalx-bot.js`) is provided as a separate component that could be integrated into a web application.
-The main Telegram bot functionality has been enhanced with similar assistance features through the `/clientbot` command.
+The main Telegram bot functionality has been enhanced with similar assistance features through the `/clientbot` command, which now supports detailed follow-up questions for each feature.